-- B. As of December 31, 2020 and 2019, accounts receivable and notes receivable were all from contracts with customers.
-And as of January 1, 2019, the balance of receivables from contracts with customers amounted to \$1,530. - C. As at December 31, 2020 and 2019, without taking into account any collateral held or other credit enhancements, the maximum exposure to credit risk in respect of the amount that best represents the Group's accounts and notes receivable were both the book value at the end of the year. - D. Information relating to credit risk of accounts and notes receivable is provided in Note 12(2).
+- B. As of December 31, 2021 and 2020, notes and accounts receivable were all from contracts with customers.
+And as of January 1, 2019, the balance of receivables from contracts with customers amounted to \$10,696. - C. As at December 31, 2021 and 2020, without taking into account any collateral held or other credit enhancements, the maximum exposure to credit risk in respect of the amount that best represents the Group's accounts and notes receivable was both the book value at the end of the year. - D. Information relating to credit risk of accounts and notes receivable is provided in Note 12(2).